Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 * First stable version

 = 1.1.0 =
+* Fix:
-* Fix: Site icon loads to show on login when custom icon exists
+    - Site icon loads to show on login when custom icon exists

 = 2.0.0 =
 * Features:
-1. The admin area is added to the appearance menu.
+    - The admin area is added to the appearance menu.
-2. You can update the login logo and background.
+    - You can update the login logo and background.

+= 2.1.0 =
+* Features:
+    - Messages about the status of image updates are added.
+    - Spanish translation added.